Mopeat/alx-low_level_programming/README.md

-more functions and nested loops
+More pointer and array strings